Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Experiments Setup and More Results

 \textbf{Hyperparameters}.
 For each dataset, we uniformly set the global communication rounds \( T \) to 300, the total number of clients \( N \) to 100, and the sampled client number $K$ to 10, resulting in a sampling rate \( p \) of 0.1.
 Local training employs stochastic gradient descent (SGD) with 30 epochs ($E$), a learning rate $\eta$ of 0.1, and a batch size $B$ of 64.

-Other personalized hyperparameters: initial coefficient $\lambda$, common ratio $\vartheta$, and interval $I$ are listed in Table \ref{hpms}.
+Other personalized hyperparameters: initial coefficient $\lambda$, common ratio $\vartheta$, and interval $I$ (searched within a grid range), whose values can be qualitatively guided by practical application scenarios, and their impact on model utility is robust.
+For $\lambda$, the search range is [55, 100, 5] when $\sigma_g = 1.0$; [0.1, 10, log] when $\sigma_g=1.5$; and [0.01, 1, log] when $\sigma_g = 2.0$.
+For scenarios with stricter privacy requirements (larger noise), we need to choose a smaller $\lambda$ to achieve a smoother semantic space.
+For $\vartheta$, the search range is [1.01, 1.10, 0.01].
+For $I$, the search range is [10, 15, 20, 25, 30].
+Their specific values are listed in Table \ref{hpms}.